Disclosure: This blog post contains affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Even better than bundles are bundle sales!
 This is when several different items are offered for a ridiculously low price.
 How can they afford to sell at such a low price?
 Well, it’s the volume that a bundle sale produces.

-My favorite bundle sale is Build Your Bundle that comes along each year in May.
+One of my favorite bundle sales is Build Your Bundle that comes along each year in May.
 I have found amazing resources at a fraction of the normal cost.
 I’m a believer in bundle sales!

 Let me know if you have other ideas to save big money on curriculum and living books.
 I’d love to hear about it in the comments below.